 Where we started

-But now we’re bringing in a ton more.
-Our current income is over $300k per year after tax.
-But where was all that going?
+But the more important part of the equation is where was all that going?
 Unfortunately, after we left grad school we did something we had avoided during my years in the army – we let our lifestyle expand.
-Below is our spending as of December of last year:
+Below is our spending as of December of last year –

 |Student Loan Interest||$400|